 pid 1274

-In the next part, let’s use this base then implement essential list routines.
+In the next part, we’ll use this base to implement essential list routines.